ImpowerGames/impower/packages/sparkdown/src/inkjs/README.md

 This way we can continue using the number of spaces to determine things like the length of pauses between words when text is typing out.

+### 2. Story now has an onWriteRuntimeObject callback

+This is called when an InkObject is compiled into a runtime object.
+It is useful for recording the runtime path of a particular script statement.

 ## Compiler Changes:

 ### 1. Whitespace is now required after all choice, logic, gather, and clause operators